matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 {% include img-caption.html src="/assets/quake-blender/is-example.png" caption="Contributions of the 100 lights in the scene." alt="" %}

-We could just take the average value of all of these 100 lights to get an exact answer.
-There are two problems with this:
+We could just take the average value of all of these 100 lights to get an exact answer,  but there are two problems with this:
-- Sampling all the lights might be prohibitively expensive.
+- Sampling all the lights might take a really long time.
 - In reality, each individual light is not uniform in contribution: the intensity might vary depending on where on the light we sample.
 Imagine a long flourescent tube that is partially occluded by a wall,  or a light